 LVMC offers Advance Directives forms free of charge.

 Am I able to request my children's records?

-Parents have authorized copies of children records when the child is under the age of 18.
+Parents can request authorized copies of children's records when the child is under the age of 18.

 Should I get a copy of my records if I move?